 If you are symptomatic, get tested for COVID-19 immediately.

-The Saskatchewan Health Authority is advising anyone experiencing COVID-19 symptoms, even if they are mild, to get tested immediately.
+Anyone experiencing COVID-19 symptoms, even if they are mild, should get tested immediately.
 Anyone who receives a negative test result but continues to experience COVID-19 symptoms should be retested.
 Getting tested and knowing your status is an important step to protecting yourself and others against COVID-19.

 You can get a referral to a community testing centre by phoning:

 In Regina, Saskatoon, Yorkton and Prince Albert, you can also get tested at a drive-thru testing site without a referral or appointment.
 See drive-thru information.

 Please call your family physician or HealthLine 811 if you have questions regarding COVID-19 and your health.
 HealthLine 811 can help you with screening for COVID-19 to determine if a test is recommended for you and refer you for testing if indicated.

 Your local public health official may also advise you to be tested if you have been identified as being at risk following contact with someone known or suspected of having COVID-19, or if you have been identified as being at high risk due to the active spread of COVID-19 in your workplace or community.
 Public health will contact you if you need to be tested under these circumstances.

 Anyone can get tested for COVID-19.
 Remember, you don't have to feel sick to have COVID-19.
 You could be infected with the virus and have no symptoms which can then spread to other people.
 Getting tested is an important step to protecting yourself and others against COVID-19.
 Getting vaccinated offers the best protection.